 A significant portion of the fandom aren't too fond of Ginny Weasley, either.
-While most of these fans usually point out valid reasons not to like her (such as how she went from a shy little girl to a very bold, sometimes-brash deadpan snarker who was known for her humor and attracted a number of boys without much effort, including Harry Potter himself, over the course of the later half of the books), there are those who hate her only for the fact that she ended up with Harry when they were firm believers in the fact that Hermione was the one for him.
+While most of these fans usually point out valid reasons not to like her (such as how she went from a shy little girl to a very bold, sometimes-brash deadpan snarker who was known for her humor and attracted a number of boys without much effort, including Harry Potter himself, over the course of the later half of the books), there are those who hate her only for the fact that she ended up with Harry when they were firm believers in the fact that Hermione (or Draco, or whoever else people ship Harry with) was the one for him.

 Ron Weasley and Molly Weasley mostly because they are crucial parts of the future of Canon Pairings.
 Ron the Death Eater is called that for a reason, as oppose to Insertsomeone else The Death Eater.

 Ship-to-Ship Combat: Aside of the epic Harry/Ginny vs. Harry/Hermione vs. Ron/Hermione wars?
 Many Remus/Sirius fans have Nymphadora Tonks as a Relationship Sue who caused JK Rowling to ruin a perfectly good gay character.